solyarisoftware/voskJs/README.md

 # VoskJs

-Vosk ASR offline engine transcript APIs for NodeJs developers.
+VoskJs is a NodeJs developers toolkit to use [Vosk](https://alphacephei.com/vosk/) offline speech recognition engine.
+It give you:
+- simple sentence-based transcript APIs
+- command line utility `voskjs`
-Contains a simple HTTP transcript server.
+- demo HTTP transcript server `voskjshttp`.

 VoskJs can be used for speech recognition processing in different scenarios: